-The impact of the new certificate infrastructure depends on the requirements in your environment, on whether you are performing a fresh install or an upgrade, and on whether you are considering ESXi or vCenter Server.
+The work required for setting up or updating your certificate infrastructure depends on the requirements in your environment.
+You must consider whether you are performing a fresh install or an upgrade, and whether you are considering ESXi or vCenter Server.

 Administrators Who Do Not Replace VMware Certificates